zuozhenggh/learning-library/data-management-library/big-data/bds/bds-use-cm-hue-access-cluster/bds-use-cm-hue-access-cluster.md

 In the previous lab, you made the two utility nodes in your HA-cluster accessible from the internet by mapping the nodes' private IP addresses to public IP addresses; however, making the utility nodes publicly available isn't enough to make services that run on those nodes available from the internet.

 All services are only available on certain ports.
 For example, in an HA-cluster such as **`training-cluster`**, Cloudera Manager (CM) runs on the first utility node, **`traininun0`**, and Hue runs on the second utility node, **`traininun1`**.
-Before you can access CM and Hue on the utility nodes using a Web browser, you must also open the ports associated with both services.
+Before you can access CM and Hue on the utility nodes using a Web browser, you must also open the ports that are associated with both services.
 You do this by defining an ingress rule on the public subnet to a security list for each service.
-In this lab, you'll learn how to access CM and Hue directly in a Web browser.

 Security lists act as virtual firewalls for your Compute instances and other kinds of resources with ingress and egress rules that specify the types of traffic allowed in and out of the cluster.
 Ingress security rules expose HTTP and HTTPS routes from outside the cluster to services within the cluster.

-To use a specific service on a node in the cluster, an administrator must explicitly open the port associated with that service by adding an ingress security rule that allows traffic into the cluster.
+In this lab, you'll learn how to access CM and Hue directly in a Web browser.

 ### Objectives